yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ## How long does pairwise sequence alignment take? <link src='ac446d'/>

-The focus of this course is *applied* bioinformatics, and **some of the practical considerations we need to think about when developing applications is their runtime and memory requirements**.
+The focus of this book is *applied* bioinformatics, and **some of the practical considerations we need to think about when developing applications is their runtime and memory requirements**.
 The third issue we mentioned above is general to the problem of sequence alignment: runtime can be problematic.
 Over the next few cells we'll explore the runtime of sequence alignment.

 We just worked through a few algorithms for pairwise sequence alignment, and used some toy examples with short sequences.
 What if we wanted to scale this up to align much longer sequences, or to align relatively short sequences against a large database?